Visa & Passport

 If you’d like to find out more information on visas, take a look at the Indonesian embassy website.

 The currency in Indonesia is the Indonesian rupiah (IDR).
 The exchange rate to the £ can be quite volatile and usually sits between IDR 15,000 and 20,000 to £1 .
-We recommend arriving with approximately US$300 in order to pay for your visa on arrival, and then exchange the rest at the airport, which will be useful for your first few expenses.
+To cover those first few expenses that may crop up, we recommend arriving with approximately £200 and exchanging this at the airport.

 Credit and Debit Cards